IVC Filter Settlement & Financial Compensation Information

 How Injured Patients May Qualify for an IVC Filter Settlement

 Since side effects are often life-threatening, manufacturers may choose to pay an IVC filter settlement to avoid trial.
 If you or a loved one received a defective IVC filter, get your free claim review now to see if you may qualify for financial compensation.
-Speaking to an attorney before you file can help you figure out how best to get the justice and compensation you deserve.
-Because two plaintiffs reached confidential out-of-court IVC filter settlements with device manufacturers for their injuries.
+Speaking to an attorney before you file can help you get the justice and compensation you deserve.
+To date, two plaintiffs reached confidential out-of-court IVC filter settlements with device manufacturers for their injuries.
 The first bellwether trial’s jury awarded another injured plaintiff millions when the faulty device’s fragments pierced her spine and heart.
-To start your free case review online and check your eligibility for a cash settlement, click the button below now.
+To start your free case review and check eligibility for a cash settlement, click the button below today.

 Check eligibility for compensation.

 If you or a loved one experienced an IVC filter injury, you may qualify for compensation from the manufacturer.
 Request your free case evaluation now to see if you may qualify.